Preferred Stock For OXLC And Other CLO Equity Funds: Cheap Dividends

 Preferred Stock: Expensive Leverage Or Cheap Dividends?

-The main thesis of this article is to explain why issuing preferred shares as leveraged benefits CLO equity closed-end funds.
+The main thesis of this article is to explain why issuing preferred shares as leverage benefits CLO equity closed-end funds.

 Oxford Lane Capital Corp (OXLC) made news when they announced they had priced a new preferred stock offering, raising ~$87.5mm by issuing preferred shares with a coupon of 6.25% (to commence trading within 30 days of 2/11/20 under the ticker: OXLCP).
 Some people wonder why they’d do this as that seems to be expensive debt at a time when debt is relatively cheap.
 I’m here to say this was a good move by OXLC and should be viewed positively for OXLC management and OXLC common shareholders alike.
 As the title alludes, within the closed-end fund space some people wonder whether preferred stock issuances should be viewed as expensive leverage or a cheap distribution.
 My answer is ‘why can’t it be both!?’